 Representing the head of security of the SA Football Association during the FIFA World Cup in South Africa in his breach of contract dispute.

 Successfully representing a senior legal advisor employed by MTN who alleged that the termination of her services for operational requirements was substantively and procedurally unfair.

 Representing SARS in two matters before the Labour Appeal Court relating to its Commissioner’s ability to validly overturn the sanction of an internal disciplinary chairperson.

-Currently on a projects team to advice SARS on a major restructuring of the organisation as a whole.
+Currently on a projects team to advise SARS on a major restructuring of the organisation as a whole.

 South Africa award for Labour and Employment